This post may contain affiliate links.

 Fish and Chips in London

 Brits don’t eat fish and chips all the time, it’s a myth.
+That said, fish and chips is probably synonymous with British food the world over.
 If you go to the right places, fish and chips is a quality, premium product, expect to pay restaurant prices.
 If you’d like to try London fish and chips during your visit, do it, but consider it a splurge.
 Try and find a fish and chip purveyor with a good reputation, there are plenty of down market places.
 The best fish and chips in London, can be found in this review, we’ve tried Poppies ( their Camden branch) and can tell you it’s superb.

 There are plenty of restaurants, cafes and street stalls that survive purely on tourist dollars.
 They are poor quality and expensive, locals quickly get wise and don’t visit, but first time visitors can get taken advantage of.